-After sending all pending Passive Location Subvariant Ranging Trigger frames, the RSTA shall transmit a Ranging NDPA frame followed by an HE Ranging NDP within a SIFS interval.

-An RSTA transmitting a Passive Location Subvariant Ranging Trigger frame shall not use a bandwidth wider than that indicated in the initial Fine Timing Measurement frame sent to the ISTA and the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Passive Location Subvariant Ranging Trigger frame.
+An RSTA transmitting a Passive Location Sounding Subvariant Ranging Trigger frame shall not use a bandwidth wider than that indicated in the initial Fine Timing Measurement frame sent to the ISTA and the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Passive Location Subvariant Ranging Trigger frame.

-An RSTA transmitting a Ranging NDP Announcement frame and an HE Ranging NDP after receiving an HE Ranging NDP as a response to a Passive Location Subvariant Ranging Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Passive Location Subvariant Ranging Trigger frame.
+An RSTA transmitting a Ranging NDP Announcement frame and an HE Ranging NDP after receiving an HE Ranging NDP as a response to a Passive Location Sounding Subvariant Ranging Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Passive Location Sounding Subvariant Ranging Trigger frame.

-An ISTA transmitting an HE Ranging NDP as a response of to an Passive Location Subvariant Ranging Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Passive Location Subvariant Ranging Trigger frame.
+An ISTA transmitting an HE Ranging NDP as a response of to a Passive Location Sounding Subvariant Ranging Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Passive Location Sounding Subvariant Ranging Trigger frame.

 Similar to in TB Ranging, an ISTA participating in a Passive Location Ranging exchange shall measure the ToD of its own HE Ranging NDP and the ToA of when it receives the RSTA’s HE Ranging NDP.
-In addition, optionally the ISTA also reports the TOAs of when it receives the HE Ranging NDPs transmitted by the other ISTAs participating in the Passive Location Ranging exchange.
-By reporting the TOA timestamps for when it received the other ISTAs NDP transmissions, the quality of the location estimate for a STA listening in to the Passive Location exchanges can be improved.
+In addition, optionally the ISTA also measures and reports the TOAs of when it receives the HE Ranging NDPs transmitted by the other ISTAs participating in the Passive Location Ranging exchange.
+By reporting the TOA timestamps for when it received the other ISTAs NDP transmissions, the quality of the location estimate for a PSTA listening in to the Passive Location exchanges can be improved.

 The max number of NSTS used in the Passive Location Ranging exchanges is limited to 4.